Document

 • read the document - getDoc(ref)

-• update a document - updateDoc(ref, data)
+• update the document - updateDoc(ref, data)

-• delete a document - deleteDoc(ref)
+• delete the document - deleteDoc(ref)

 compute a document reference